What is L.I.O.N. Outreach International?

 What is a Leader In Obscurity?

 In our definition, a Leader In Obscurity (LIO) is someone who has become a leader of others out of their passion to meet the needs of people around them.
-Most of them are serving others and have built, or are building, an organization, church, business, or community that reflects their love for God and for others.
+Most of them lead by serving others.
+As a result they have built, or are building, an organization, church, business, or community that reflects their love for God and for others.

 What does L.I.O.N. do?